Percept-Health-Solve/seir-model/README.md

 - `--fit_infected`: Fit to cumulative detected infected cases. **Note:** this is not advised, as the model produces asymptomatic and mild cases, whose real world detection rate may be slim to none.
 - `--fit_hospitalised`: Fit to hospitalised cases, if available.
 Not available for DSFSI data.
 - `--fit_critical`: Fit to critical care cases, if available.
 Not available for DSFSI data.
-- `--fit_deaths`: Fit to cumulative deaths, if available.
+- `--fit_deaths`: Fit to cumulative deaths (or new periodic deaths, if the fit daily below is specified), if available.
 - `--fit_recovered`: Fit to cumulative recovered cases, if available.
 Note that the ASSA model currently does not support this feature outside of cases that have been discharged from hospital.
 - `--fit_daily`: Will fit to daily infected/recovered/death cases instead of cumulative cases.
-Used to remove the serial independance of the data.
+Used to remove the serial independence of the data.
 - `--fit_interval`: Only fit to data every X intervals, in days.
-If fit_daily is set, it will add the data in within this interval in order to help mitigate noise due to daily reporting inaccuracies.
+If fit_daily is set, it will sum observations within this interval in order to help mitigate noise due to daily reporting inaccuracies.
 - `--nb_runs`: The number of runs the model takes (defaults to 1).
 Used to increase the number of random samples within the model while avoiding memory issues.
 - `--ratio_resample`: The ratio of resamples to take in the S-I-R algorithm.
-Defaults to `1/20=0.5`.
+Defaults to `1/20=0.05`.

 #### Lockdown Parameters
-You can define a lockdown (a decrease in its transmissibility, or in its Rt value) of the disease and its length using these parameters.
+Users can define periods of lower transmissibility than the unmitigated baseline using the parameters below.
+Note that these do not necessarily reflect periods of lockdown buy may simply reflect the efects of citizen behaviour and NPIs.

-- `--rel_beta_lockdown`: Defines either a single value, or bounds of a uniform distribution, that scale the strength of the infectious beta parameter (where beta is the number of people an infectious person is expected to infect on average, related to Rt) during a lockdown.
-The lower bound of a uniform distribution can be set to a negative value, implying that the lower bound will be determined by the previous lockdown's strength (to within the negative value given).
-The upper bound can also be a negative value, implying the upper bound of the uniform distribution will be informed by the strength of the previous lockdown (added by the value set).
+- `--rel_beta_lockdown`: Defines either a single value, or bounds of a uniform distribution, that multiplicatively scale the strength of the infectious beta parameter (where beta is the number of people an infectious person is expected to infect on average on each day of infectiousness assuming a fully susceptible population) during a lockdown.
+The lower bound of a uniform distribution can be set to a negative value, implying that the lower bound will be determined by the previous lockdown's strength.
+Suppose for exaple that the lower bound is set to -0.1, and the previous period's relative beta was sampled as 0.6, then the lower bound for this period's relative beta uniform prior will be set to 0.5.
 - `--rel_beta_period`: Defines the length of time (in days) for which the lockdown period defined above will be applied.

  These parameters can be called multiple times in order to define successive lockdown periods of varying effectiveness (such as introducing multiple staged lockdowns, as many countries have done).
 This would be done as follows: